Jesse-Sharp/Sharp2021b/README.md

 Sharp JA, Browning AP, Burrage K, Simpson MJ.
 2021 Parameter estimation and uncertainty quantification using information geometry. _arXiv preprint_. (https://arxiv.org/abs/2111.12201).

+A rough estimate of the order of the run-time of user callable functions is provided as a guide.
+These estimates are obtained on a standard university issued desktop computer (Dell Optiplex 7050), assuming that the required Julia packages are already precompiled.
 ## This repository contains the following code and folders: ##

+Contains code for reproducing the inference and information geometry results for the normal distributions, presented in Figures 1 and 2 of the Sharp et al. paper.
+Also includes supporting functions for producing optimisation, producing confidence regions, and generating information geometry results, that are used by all user callable functions in this repository.

+**The user callable scripts include:**

+_NormalModel.jl_

+- Code for reproducing the inference and information geometry results for the univariate normal distribution.
+The runtime for this code is less than one minute.

+_MvNormalModel.jl_

+- Code for reproducing the inference and information geometry results for the multivariate normal distribution.
+The runtime for this code is less than one minute.

+The runtime for these scripts is less than one minute.

+**The supporting functions and data are:**

 _ConfidenceRegions.jl_